xamarin/xamarin-forms-samples/UserInterface/PlatformSpecifics/README.md

 ---
 name: Platform Specifics
 description: This sample demonstrates how to consume the platform-specifics that are built into Xamarin.Forms.
-For more information about this sample see [Cons...
+For more information about this sample see Consuming Platform-Specifics.
 topic: sample
 languages:
 - csharp